veliovgroup/flow-router/docs/templating-with-data.md

 ```

 #### Create article route

 1. Create article route
- 2. Using `waitOn` hook wait for template and subscription to be ready
+2. Using `waitOn` hook wait for template and methods/subscription to be ready
 3. Using `action` hook to render article template into layout
 4. Using `data` hook fetch data from Collection
 5. If article doesn't exists (*bad* `_id` *is provided*) - render 404 template using `onNoData` hook

 ```js
 import { FlowRouter } from 'meteor/ostrio:flow-router-extra';